How To Hire a CIO

 Stock and options: $3,149,930

 Perks and other compensation: $8,965,046

 Best Practises on How to Hire a CIO

-Hiring a world-class CIO is complicated, and you need to make many unique considerations.
+Hiring a world-class CIO is complicated, and you need to make many unique considerations in your CIO Executive Search.
 Given your specific business needs, corporate structure, and company culture.
 When trying to attract top talent, you need to consider what makes your business stand out and accommodations you can make your offer their number one priority.
 Here are my top best practices on how to hire a CIO.